latj/hub-spoke-microhack/README.md

 # Challenge 2: Understand routing and vNet peering

 In this challenge we will work with routing and peering in Virtual Networks, we will start by adding one more spoke virtual network to the hub.
-You can read more infomation about routing and peering in Virtual Networks [here]()

 ## Task 1 : Deploy a new spoke Virtual Network